wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_multi_server.md

 ## Testing

-The tests are based on simulating a multi-server environment with three RemoteD simulated connections that, in each test, are in a different state.
+The tests are based on simulating a multi-server environment with three `wazuh-remoted` simulated connections that, in each test, are in a different state.
 For each situation, it is verified that the agent behaves as expected.

 ### Checks